The History of Menstruation & Menstrual Hygiene

 - Menstruating women were associated with magic and sorcery.
 In later times, this would be translated into “hysteria”.
 Roman philosopher and naturalist, Pliny the Elder wrote that a menstruating woman could stop hail storms and lightning, as well as kill crops.
 A lasting notion that lasted well into the early 1900s, was that menstrual blood is poisonous and spoils both food and drink.
 According to the New York Times, many of these taboos still exist, namely in rural India where the widespread belief is that pickles will rot if touched by a menstruating woman.

 We know where the word derives from, that the experience around having a period has changed and lastly, that there have been crazy myths surrounding menstruation since the beginning of time...
-However, no one really knows what women used or what they experienced when they had their period in ancient times.
+However, the history of feminine hygiene products is still a bit of a mystery, as no one really knows what women used or what they experienced when they had their period in ancient times.

 Some historians suggest that the Ancient Egyptians may have used tampons made of softened papyrus, the Ancient Greeks used bits of wood with lint wrapped around them and the Romans used pads (and tampons) made of wool.